molneya/indev-level-converter/README.md

 When loading the world for the first time, the world will take a while to be playable because it must recalculate the light data, as it is not converted with this tool.

-Some light will also be broken for unknown reasons in late Alpha versions.
-Probably has something to do with the world repopulating the terrain.

 Mobs will not load in versions before Infdev 20100415 because they did not save again before then.
 The mobs will still be there after this version, so if you placed a block where a pig used to be it will suffocate in that block.